Skip to main content

 How to Document a Contents Inventory After a Total Loss

-A step-by-step guide for policyholders who have lost everything in a fire or disaster.
-How to build a room-by-room personal property inventory, establish replacement values, and maximize your contents claim under California law.
+A step-by-step guide for building a room-by-room personal property inventory, establishing replacement values, and maximizing recovery under California law.

 How to Document Damage for Your Insurance Claim